Contact our corporate or local offices directly.

 *.alf) and upload these to the Server.
 The server requires two license types for full functionality:

 The imported licenses will then be listed and registered in the Infrastructure Server's License Manager page.
 To activate the server's full range of functions, sign out and then sign in again.

-► See Browser-based Access & Management for an overview of the AIS interface and its features.
+► See Exploring the Browser-based Interface for an overview of the AIS interface and its features.

 The Altium Infrastructure Server includes Altium’s Private License Service (PLS), which is used to acquire, configure and assign license ‘seats’ to company Users or groups of Users (Roles).
 It provides control of license leasing mode, license Roaming, license usage logging, and User (LDAP) synchronization and live notifications – plus more.